CephalofairGames/frosthaven-faq/index.md

 **Item 226** - <span class="hidden">The "numeric value" referred to here is only the actual attack modification value, such as the "+1".</span>

-**Item 242 - **<span class="hidden">A rolling x2 can be inserted into the current calculated damage at any time, while a rolling Null will always reduce it to zero.
+**Item 242** - <span class="hidden">A rolling x2 can be inserted into the current calculated damage at any time, while a rolling Null will always reduce it to zero.
 With disadvantage, all rolling modifiers are still discarded.
 With advantage, a rolling Null will reduce the total to zero no matter the final two cards.</span>

-**Item 244** <span class="hidden">**I have an action that lets me repeat one or several abilities multiple times.
+**Item 244, Question 1** <span class="hidden">**I have an action that lets me repeat one or several abilities multiple times.
 Will this modify all instances of these, or just one?** Just one.
-This item affects one ability, not the entire action - even if an ability gets repeated.
+This item affects one ability, not the entire action - even if an ability gets repeated.</span>

-**Can this apply to modifications to abilities, or only the base values?**  This can only apply to the base values; it will not apply to anything with "+x."
+**Item 244, Question 2** <span class="hidden">**Can this apply to modifications to abilities, or only the base values?**  This can only apply to the base values; it will not apply to anything with "+x."
 An example would be something like Deathwalker (1) Anger of the Dead.
 You could not change the conditional text so it adds +2 attack for each Shadow removed.</span>

-**Item 253 - **<span class="hidden">This item starts on the side which does NOT have the item number on it.
+**Item 253** - <span class="hidden">This item starts on the side which does NOT have the item number on it.
 Item numbers are on the backs of cards.</span>